-The Flood Protection Association http://www.property-care.org/homeowners/flood-protection/flood-protection-and-your-property/ has a list of reputable flood protection firms on their interactive website.
-In addition, the Know Your Flood Risk campaign has a comprehensive guide called 'the Home-owners guide to Flood Resilience', .It can be found by visiting http://www.knowyourfloodrisk.co.uk/sites/default/files/FloodGuide_ForHomeowners.pdf
+The Property Care Association http://www.property-care.org/homeowners/flood-protection/flood-protection-and-your-property/ has a list of reputable flood protection firms on their website.
+In addition, the Know Your Flood Risk campaign has a comprehensive guide called ‘the Home-owners guide to Flood Resilience’, .It can be found by visiting http://www.knowyourfloodrisk.co.uk/sites/default/files/FloodGuide_ForHomeowners.pdf

 I spoke with many people after the floods of 2007 and I was often told that the flood water entered their homes only though their airbricks.
 This type of flooding is easily preventable.
 There are quite a few different varieties of airbrick protection.